data-derp/exercise-co2-vs-temperature-production-code/data-ingestion/README.md

 # Data Ingestion
-This repository creates an AWS Glue job using the logic in the `/src` directory
+This repository creates an logic (in the `/src` directory) for an AWS Glue Job

 ### Goal of Exercise
 It is good practice to ingest data as-is (close to) as it can be expensive to ingest all of the data for every downstream transformation.
 It is also easier to debug.